The Holy Spirit or my conscience?

 The long wait is over.
 Straight Outta Love is finally out!

-Now you can explore the greatest and deepest love of God in Joyce Midley-Quainoo’s latest book, “Straight Outta Love.”
-Inspired by the Holy Spirit, I explain with biblical verses, the various dimensions of God’s love and the benefits.
+Now, you can explore God’s greatest and deepest love in Joyce Midley-Quainoo’s latest book, “Straight Outta Love.”
+Inspired by the Holy Spirit, I explain, using biblical verses, the various dimensions of God’s love and its benefits.

 BUY ON AMAZON / BARNES & NOBLE